Our local offer - a guide to the support offered at our school.

 How is the curriculum adapted to meet the needs of my child?

 All children will follow the same topics within the curriculum for example, ‘Local Studies’ but the level of learning will be adapted to the needs of individual children.
-Class topics in mathematics and English for example, ‘addition’, ‘story writing’ will also be followed by all children where appropriate but again the learning will be adapted to meet the learning needs of individual children.
+Class topics in Mathematics and English will also be followed by all children, where appropriate, but again the learning will be adapted to meet the learning needs of individual children.

 How is the decision made about what type of and how much support my child will receive?